staceybeck/teambrainiac/README.md

 - Second, a group-level SVM approach to study whether we can predict brain states or locate other regions of interest other than the Nucleus Accumbens on a group level and apply it across subjects, as well as understand if differences exist between groups.
 - Third, a deep-learning approach to group level analysis to see if we can provide better predictions to brain-state data.

-For details on our approaches and findings, check out our report:
+For details on our approaches and findings, check out our report: [Report](https://github.com/yecatstevir/teambrainiac/blob/main/Capstone_Final_Report.pdf)

-We also have a landing page with interactive brain maps, charts and descriptions of what we looked at in this study:
+We also have a landing page with interactive brain maps, charts and descriptions of what we looked at in this study: [Landing Page](https://share.streamlit.io/yecatstevir/teambrainiac/main/source/streamlit/landing_page.py)

 ## Repository Organization
     ├── Dockerfile                                   <- Details to build and run Docker container